microchip-pic-avr-examples/pic18f47q10-adcc-sensor-data-acquisition-mplab/README.md

 2. Program the PIC18F47Q10 MCU on curiosity nano board using onboard programmer.
 3. The UV LED torch light can be used to check the working of UV sensor on the UV click board.

-### Curiosity Nano Base clicks board with UV, BLE2 Click board and UV light source:
+### Curiosity Nano base for click boards with UV, BLE2 Click board and UV light source:

 <p align="center">
   <img width=750 height=auto src="images/uvclick.png">